 4) The race has been run at the distance of a mile and a half since 1926.
 It is the longest of the Triple Crown races and the longest Grade 1 race on dirt in the United States.

-5) Since 1919, eleven colts have won the Belmont Stakes to complete the Triple Crown.
+5) Since 1919, twelve colts have won the Belmont Stakes to complete the Triple Crown.
 Twenty-two colts won the Kentucky Derby and Preakness but failed to win the Belmont while nineteen have won the Preakness and Belmont after failing in the Kentucky Derby.

 6) In 1867, the filly Ruthless won the first Belmont Stakes.
 Another filly, Tanya, won the first edition of the race run at Belmont Park in 1905.
 In 2007, Rags to Riches became the first filly to win the Belmont since Tanya when she beat eventual horse of the year Curlin by a head.

 7) Speaking of fillies, jockey Julie Krone became the first female to win a Triple Crown race when she won the Belmont Stakes aboard Colonial Affair in 1993.